3d Modularity Revisited: Defects Z -invariants and Modularity

 Moreover, we conjecture that the proposed modification of $\hat{Z}$ also has the following connection to the physical theory.

 \begin{con} The defect $\hat{Z}$-invariant is equal to the half-index of the same 3d $\mathcal{N}=2$ supersymmetric quantum field theory with the corresponding defect operators included. \end{con}

-\begin{rmk} \begin{itemize}\item The above Conjecture generalizes the expressions in previous work \cite{GPPV,CCFFGHP2201} by modifying the theta function $\Theta^{\sM}_{b+{\{\nu_v\}_{v\in V_W}}}$ in the integrand of the contour integral. \item In \S\ref{sec:regindefTheta} we will discuss how to generalize the above contour integrations for some plumbed three-manifolds which are not weakly negative. \item In what follows, we will often focus on the case where $M_3$ is a Seifert manifold with three exceptional fibres, and where Wilson lines are added on links associated to the end nodes of the three legs in the plumbing graph.
+\begin{rmk} \begin{itemize}\item The above conjecture generalizes the expressions in previous work \cite{GPPV,CCFFGHP2201} by modifying the theta function $\Theta^{\sM}_{b+{\{\nu_v\}_{v\in V_W}}}$ in the integrand of the contour integral. \item { In \S\ref{sec:regindefTheta} we will modify and generalize the above integral expression for some plumbed three-manifolds which are not weakly negative.} \item In what follows, we will often focus on the case where $M_3$ is a Seifert manifold with three exceptional fibres, and where Wilson lines are attached to links associated to the end nodes of the three legs in the plumbing graph.
 We will label the corresponding highest weight representations by ${\bnu} =(\nu_1,\nu_2,\nu_3) \in \NN^3$ and denote the corresponding defect $\hat Z$-invariant by $\hat{Z}_b(M_3;W_{\bnu})$. \item Note that the expression \eqref{def:ZhatintegralWilson} has the artefact of breaking original the Weyl symmetry, in this case the Weyl symmetry $b\mapsto -b$, of the choice of the (generalized) ${\rm Spin}^c$ structure.
-Instead, the Weyl group acts like $b+\nu\mapsto -(b+\nu)$ now.
-As a result, for a detailed matching between the physical defect half-indices and the above prescription, the representative of $b$ should be carefully chosen to lie in the right Weyl chamber.
-See \S\ref{sec:ex} for some examples. \end{itemize} \end{rmk}
+Instead, the Weyl group acts like $b+\nu\mapsto -(b+\nu)$ now. \end{itemize} \end{rmk}